-- Complete 120 college-level\ credit hours - Complete all courses in the major with a minimum of C- (or P in courses offered only on a P/D/F basis) - Complete all courses in the minor with a minimum grade of C- (or P) - Complete a minimum of 40 upper-level hours (3000 or 4000); for the BGS, a minimum grade of C- (or P) is required for all courses counted in these forty upper-level hours - In addition to major(s) and minor(s), students must complete Ozarks Seminar\\ and intensive courses in writing, quantitative reasoning and speech communication with a C- or higher within the first two semesters at Ozarks - Complete 30 semester hours in residence at Ozarks - Attain a 2.00 or higher-grade point average on all college-level\ work attempted at Ozarks

-Students may not double count more than twelve hours between two majors.
+- Complete 120 college-level\ credits - Complete all courses in majors and minors with grades of C- or higher (or P in courses offered only on a P/D/F basis) - Complete at least 39 credits of 3000 or 4000 level courses with a grade of C- or higher - In addition to major(s) and minor(s), students must complete Ozarks Seminar\\ and intensive courses in writing, quantitative reasoning and speech communication with a C- or higher within the first two semesters at Ozarks - Complete 30 credits in residence at Ozarks, defined as credits delivered in catalog courses and taught by appointed members of the Ozarks faculty - Attain a 2.00 or higher-grade point average on all college-level\ work attempted at Ozarks - Students may not double count more than twelve hours between two majors.
 Students may not double count more than six hours between a major and a minor or two minors.
-A maximum of twelve hours of course work can be double counted across all declared major(s) and minor(s).\ "College-level" courses are non-developmental (DEV) courses.
+A maximum of twelve hours of course work can be double counted across all declared major(s) and minor(s).

+\College-level courses are non-developmental (DEV) courses.
 The grades earned in developmental courses are excluded from meeting graduation requirements.
 Developmental courses and their grades are included in computing semester and cumulative grade point averages.
-Students required to take developmental coursework must enroll in their first semester at Ozarks, and in each subsequent semester until requirements are satisfactorily completed.
+Students required to take developmental coursework must do so in their first semester at Ozarks, and in each subsequent semester until requirements are satisfactorily completed.

 \\ All entering students are required to enroll in Ozarks Seminar in their first semester unless they transfer 24 or more earned credits.
 For the purposes of Ozarks Seminar evaluation only, earned credits are limited to: